KIshiharaHCI/Cyberzul/web/DailyLog.md

 - merging the main with my networkBranch makes my project disappear.
 Maybe thats because main gets built with maven now.

+_Xue_

+Q1:

+Meeting with Chris
+Team-Meeting to talk about next steps

+Q2:

+meeting with team
+try to let chat integrate into network without view

+Q3:

+Time and speed

 **13. Juli, 2022**

 _Nils_